Welcome to the practice of Christo Scheepers Therapeutic Reflexologist

 👩⚕️ Women-Focused & Accessible — tailored for women, accessible to all

 Therapeutic Reflexology does not treat specific conditions, but holistically supports the body's own innate healing ability!
-Therapeutic Reflexology does not claim to cure any condition and each person reacts differently to treatment, but previous patient feedback recommends Christo Scheepers for specific conditions.
+Therapeutic Reflexologists may not diagnose, but may treat or provide treatment for pre-diagnosed physical conditions, disease, illness or deficiencies, or the prevention of such conditions with the purpose of a therapeutic outcome.
+Therapeutic Reflexology does not claim to cure any condition and each person reacts differently to treatment, but previous patient feedback recommends Christo Scheepers for supporting women dealing with specific conditions as listed below.
+The feet often reflect the state of the body.
+Discomfort or tension in the feet may indicate hormonal, pelvic, or reproductive health imbalances, or arise from sport or biomechanical activity.
+Therapeutic Reflexology supports both systemic and foot-specific wellness.

 Hormonal Health